KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 ### For Apple

 Apple is doing a fantastic job building their platform with the user’s privacy in mind.
-One of the 4 privacy principals:
+One of the 4 privacy principles:

 > **User Transparency and Control:** Making sure that users know what data is shared and how it is used, and that they can exercise control over it.